addrummond/lightmeter/schematic/checklist.markdown

 *   Button pad layout is correct.
 *   MOSFET pad layout is correct.
 *   Pad layout for voltage reference IC is correct.
-*   Pad layout for battery charger IC is correct.
+* + Pad layout for battery charger IC is correct.
 *   Screen is connected correctly.
 * + Buck regulator is connected correctly.
 * + Voltage reference IC is connected correctly.
 * + Battery charger IC is connected correctly.
-*   Protection diodes are connected correctly.
+* + Protection diodes are connected correctly.
+*   deviceconfig.h is consistent with schematic.